identusbook/identusbook.github.io/book/section3/wallets.md

 ---
 ## Introduction

-Wallets are an essential component on every Self-Sovereign Identity interaction, and as you might have guessed, just like in the physical world a wallet holds your identifiers (IDs), in the digital SSI realm their function is to store and manage Decentralized Identifiers (DIDs), Verifiable Credentials (VCs), cryptographic keys, and other related assets.
+Wallets are an essential component on every Self-Sovereign Identity interaction, and as you might have guessed, just like in the physical world where a wallet holds your identifiers (IDs), a digital SSI wallet's function is to store and manage Decentralized Identifiers (DIDs), Verifiable Credentials (VCs), cryptographic keys, and other related assets.

 Since many SSI frameworks rely on a Blockchain to publish DIDs, there is a common misconception that SSI wallets work in a similar way.
 Although both SSI and Blockchain wallets require a `seed phrase` built from a random set of `mnemonics`, thats where the overlap ends, because the balance and history of a Blockchain wallet can be restored from the ledger itself as opposed to an SSI wallet, where all the stored information exists only on the device and needs to be manually backed up and restored.